knpuniversity/symfony2-series/knpu/episode1/twig.md

 ```

 If you're used to piping things together in a UNIX terminal, this works the
 same way.
-Back on the `Documentation page`_, you'll find a big list of filters,
+Back on the [Documentation page][Documentation page], you'll find a big list of filters,
 You can even use filters on top of filters.

 Twig also has functions and a cool thing called tests, which lets you write